Health-Informatics-UoN/analysis-types-for-TREs/src/Categorisation.md

 Running an algorithm may require some set-up, for example, sharing the initial model in federated learning.

 ### Implementations
-Luckily, we live in a world where people share code.
-If we can find an implementation of an algorithm that can be used in federated analysis, it can be reported.
+If we can find an implementation of an algorithm that can be used in federated analysis, a link can be provided.

 ### Reference documents
-Random code from the internet might not persuade responsible researchers that an algorithm is acceptable or useful for their purpose.
-Luckily, peer-reviewed literature should represent a higher standard of reliability, so academic sources may be included.
+Peer-reviewed literature can help domain experts to assess the trustworthiness and applicability of an algorithm, so academic sources may be included.

-## ERDs for nERDs

-If you like diagrams, here is an entity relationship diagram for the schema used to model analyses and algorithms.
+## Entity relationship diagram

+To allow the website to represent the information, and to allow filtering, the data are stored in a defined schema, as described by this diagram.

 ```mermaid
 erDiagram